openmobilityfoundation/curb-data-specification/curbs/README.md

 - `ramp` - a curb drop down for accessibility needs
 - `meter` - a device to pay for parking, either single or multi space
 - `pay_station` - a device to pay for parking, applicable for an entire zone
+- `paint` - curb paint, defining a policy or rule

 Curbside Infrastructure
 - `lighting`